Update: Read our newer related article revealing that 30,000 new Kindle ebooks were published on the Amazon Kindle Store in only four days.

 It is hard to understand the reasoning behind the move unless Amazon is embarrassed about the ever-increasing number.
 But it is now impossible to use the technique explained above in the article.

 However, there is another way to get an estimate.

 Click the related reading link below to read our more recent article explaining how to find an estimate of the total number of ebooks in the Kindle Store via Wikipedia.
 It states that there were 6 million books in early 2018.

-Hearsay estimates of a new Kindle book being published every three to five minutes would seem to be entirely realistic and even on the light side of the ledger.
-This would equate to between 120,00 and 150,000 ebooks per year.
+Hearsay estimates of a new Kindle book being published every few minutes would seem to be entirely realistic and even on the light side of the ledger.

 That is certainly, a lot of ebooks.

 To put things in perspective though, it is still a very long way to go for ebooks to equal the number of books Amazon has available for sale.